omeatai/Personal2/src-sql/01_sql_essential_training.md

  # #END </details>

 <details>
 <summary>26.
-Accessing Data from multiple Tables - JOINING MULTIPLE TABLES - What employees are responsible for the 10 highest individual sales? </summary>
+Accessing Data from multiple Tables - JOIN TABLES - What employees are responsible for the 10 highest individual sales? </summary>

-# Accessing Data from multiple Tables - JOINING MULTIPLE TABLES - What employees are responsible for the 10 highest individual sales?
+# Accessing Data from multiple Tables - JOIN TABLES - What employees are responsible for the 10 highest individual sales?

 ```sql
 /*